Let Me Think About It: Critical reception

 Alex Fletcher of Digital Spy gave the song four out of five stars, and wrote: "Fedde has teamed up with Ida Corr to produce another three minutes of thunderous dance-tastic frivolities.
 'Let Me Think About It' couldn't possibly be any more of an Ibiza TUNE.
 It's the sound of Pete Tong, Dave Pearce and Scott Mills stood screaming with a load of Club 18-30 reps, while some boozed-up bikini-clad temptress grinds up against you all soaked up into a CD package.
 Packed with parping horns, cascading synth beats and the sound of a fire alarm being played along to the theme from Shaft".

 Music video

-In 1 June 2007 director Marcus Adams shot the music video for the remix in London.
+On 1 June 2007 director Marcus Adams shot the music video for the remix in London.
 The video features Ida Corr with an afro hairdo and the dancers Anchelique Mariano, Dominique Tipper and Stephanie Fitzpatrick, dressed in a similar manner dancing and feigning to play various instruments.
 Dancer Jason Beitel, who mimes to Burhan G's voice, is the male protagonist of the clip.
 Natricia Bernard did the choreography.